 Comment: Line 38.
 Rephrase coastal picocyanobacteria may easily expand into longer photic regimes…

 Response: Thank you.
-We rephased this sentence.
+We rephrased this sentence.

 Comment: Line 38-39.
 This brings us back to the first sentence of the abstract…which makes it seem as if the present work is simply confirmatory when I believe it is not.
 This study brings in an additional explanation for a potential expansion of marine picocyanobacteria in the face of climate change, that is in addition to temperature.

 Response: Thank you for this comment.
-We changed the abstract.
-Additionally, we have added a suitable statement to the end of the Introduction section (L43-45 and L119-122).
+We changed the abstract (L43-45).
+Additionally, we added a statement to the end of the Introduction (L119-122).

 Comment: Line 87.
 This has more to do with the light quality (turbidity) of coastal areas, than the light levels.